Where to watch Robert Flaherty in the UK

 What are Robert Flaherty's most popular films?

-Most-watched Robert Flaherty films currently: Why We Fight: Prelude to War (1942), Nanook of the North (1922), Tabu: A Story of the South Seas (1931), Elephant Boy (1937), Why We Fight: The Battle of Russia (1943).
+Most-watched Robert Flaherty films currently: Nanook of the North (1922), Why We Fight: Prelude to War (1942), The Titan: Story of Michelangelo (1950), Tabu: A Story of the South Seas (1931), Elephant Boy (1937).

 Looking for a specific title?